nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 If any of the above verifications fail, the message is not processed further and an error message is returned.

-The service provider's Security Server applies access control to incoming messages, thus ensuring that only those users that have signed an appropriate agreement with the service provider can access the data.
+The service provider's Security Server applies access control to incoming messages, thus ensuring that only those X-Road members (consumer information systems) that have been explicitly allowed access can access a service.
+Managing access rights of a service is the responsibility of the administrator of the service provider's Security Server.

-For Security Server components, refer to \[[ARC-SS](#ARC-SS)\] section 2.
+For Security Server components, refer to \[[ARC-SS](#Ref_ARC-SS)\] section 2.

-For Security Server roles, refer to \[[UG-SS](#UG-SS)\] section 2.
+For Security Server roles, refer to \[[UG-SS](#Ref_UG-SS)\] section 2.

 ## 16 Certificates and Keys Management

 Only certificates issued by approved certification authorities can be used in X-Road.
 Approved certification authorities are defined on the Central Server and the configuration is environment specific.
-It is possible to have multipl approved certification authorities within an X-Road instance.
+It is possible to have multiple approved certification authorities within an X-Road instance.

 Security Server authentication key and certificate are stored on a software token.
 Central Server and Security Server signing keys and certificates can be stored on a software token or an HSM device.